next-theme/hexo-theme-next/.github/CONTRIBUTING.md

     - `Polls`: An issue that initiated a poll
 - By results
     - `Duplicate`: An issue which had been mentioned
+    - `Hexo`: An issue related to Hexo
+    - `Hexo Plugin`: An issue related to Hexo plugins
-    - `Irrelevant`: An irrelevant issue for NexT
+    - `Browser`: An issue related to browsers
     - `Invalid`: An issue that cannot be reproduced
     - `Expected Behavior`: An issue that corresponds to expected behavior
     - `Need More Info`: Need more information for solving the issue
-    - `Verified`: An issue that has been verified
     - `Solved`: An issue that has been solved
-    - `Backlog`: An issue that is to be completed and later compensated
+    - `To Do`: An issue that is to be completed and later compensated
     - `Stale`: This issue has been automatically marked as stale because lack of recent activity

 Pull requests related: